lisyarus/blog/_posts/2023-12-26-3d-shape-matching-with-quaternions.md

 # The end

 So, there's that!
-Honestly, if I were to make a 3D soft body physics engine, I'd probably do a QR decomposition instead, it shouldn't be too hard for a $$4\times 4$$ matrix.
+Honestly, if I were to make a 3D soft body physics engine, I'd probably do a [QR algorithm](https://en.wikipedia.org/wiki/QR_algorithm) instead, or maybe the [Jacobi eigenvalue iteration](https://en.wikipedia.org/wiki/Jacobi_eigenvalue_algorithm) which works specifically for symmetric matrices.
+It shouldn't be too hard for a $$4\times 4$$ matrix.
 I hope to do that some day, maybe on another game jam :)

 {% include end_section.html %}